belgattitude/belgattitude/README.md

 ## Hi there 👋🏼

 My name is Sébastien.
 Strongly typed by nature, I've been coding for a long time.
 I really enjoy to exchange and discover great things about software programming.
-I believe in the win-win, the opensource and wish a peace-loving world.
-Cause that matters too.
+I believe in the win-win, the opensource and wish a peace-loving world with a pinch of tech.

 I'm from Belgium, living in Brussels.
 Speak French, English and something that sounds Spanish at times.